Reception 2026 Open Days

 Our aim is for children at Woodmancote to develop a love of writing.
 Writing lessons are based on a key reading text, a topic or real life experience.

-In Years 3-6, teachers use a range of strategies such as shared writing, skills lessons and independent writing to develop children’s writing.
+From the Spring term of Year 2 and in Years 3-6, units of work are planned with the 4 main purposes of writing in mind (Entertain, inform, persuade, discuss) and teachers will look at existing examples of a text to identify structural, language and punctuation to create that piece of writing.
+Teachers use a range of strategies such as shared writing, skills lessons and independent writing to develop children’s writing.
 They complete a published piece of independent work for each unit to share their understanding and progress.

-See our writing toolkits below:
+See our writing expectations below:

 Read about the 4 purposes of writing genre expectations below: